 A website redesign can require a large investment of time, money and resources.
 We know because we did it not too long ago.

-To make this process easier for you, we created a list of 21 website discovery questions to ask when initiating a website redesign.
+To make this process easier for you, we created a list of 21 website discovery questions to ask when redesigning a website.

 Start by thinking big.
 Remove yourself from the details and the pretty examples you’ve found, and come back to the basics and logistics of your business: